Learning to scuba dive with MOTOR CITY SCUBA is an incredible adventure! Your path to breathing underwater is accomplished in three exciting phases:

 Choosing and using your scuba gear is part of the fun of diving.
 Motor City Scuba will help you find the right gear.
 Each piece of scuba equipment performs a different function so that collectively, it adapts you to the underwater world.

 When you start learning to scuba dive, as a minimum, you want your own

 These have a personal fit, and Motor City Scuba will help you choose ones that have the fit and features best suited to you.
-Included in the cost of your PADI Open Water Diver course, Motor City Scuba will provide a:
+The purchase of these items (mask, snorkel, boots and fins) is included in your course price with Motor City Scuba.

 The kind of gear you will need depends on the conditions where you dive.
 You may want: